dcoates83/Azure-Sky-Ragdolls/_posts/2021-07-23-kittens-for-sale.md

 expected: July August September
 info: ""
 thumbnail: /assets/img/uploads/img_e1411.jpg
-reserved: Kittens available
+reserved: KITTENS AVAILABLE FOR RESERVATION
 ---
-**We are taking reservations for kittens from:**
+**K﻿ITTENS AVAILABLE:**

-***Aiyla & Tao's blue mink mitted August litter.***
+***Aiyla & Tao's blue mink mitted August litter** 2 left*

-All are reserved except for:

-**Odette-** blue mink mitted female with cute tippy toe mittens
+**Odin:** blue mink mitted male with tippy toe mitts

 **O﻿phelia-** blue mink mitted female with raccoon face markings (nose is dark but whisker area/chin bib are white.
-Larger mitts and boots.
+Larger mitts and boots. this is a very active kitten and would be a great Adventure Cat (Leash training for hiking etc.)

-**O﻿pal-** blue mink mitted female with large bib, one mitten is an evening glove and the other a 1/2 way to the elbow glove.

-***A﻿methys & Tzar July Litter:***
+***A﻿methys & Tzar July Litter** 1 left*

-All are reserved except for:

-**Naoki; a very friendly chocolate traditional mitted male**
+**Naoki;** a very friendly chocolate traditional bicolor male.
+Going to be a big cat we think.

-**L﻿itter pending:**

-***A﻿asia & Tao September litter***
+***Aasia & Tao September litter:** 2 left*

+2﻿ reserved.

+***S﻿apphire & Tzar October litter:** PENDING*

+*2﻿ reserved*
-**Kittens are offered in this order:**

-1. To **depositors** in the order of the date we received their Deposit.
+**Kittens are offered to Forever Homes in the order of the date we received reservation deposits.**

-2. All kittens are by reservation;  you must fill out our Adoption Application, be pre approved and place deposit.
-Most kittens are reserved by the time they are born so it's important to place a deposit early to reserve your kitten.
-A 1-2 litter wait is normal in the spring for all reputable catteries.
+All kittens are by reservation.

+ A 1-2 litter wait is normal in the **spring** for all reputable catteries.
+As such we are taking reservations for the 2023 spring litters as well.

 Please fill out our Adoption Application on our website azureskyragdolls.com.
-Because most kittens are reserved prior to birth or even conception it is recommended you reserve a kitten as early as possible by placing a deposit of half the price of your kitten.
 Contact us at azureskyragdolls@gmail.com re price.

-   **All kittens go home with three sets of vaccines, fully wormed (minimum 4x), microchipped, altered and with a genetic Health Guarantee and Sales Agreement that protects you.**
+**All kittens go home with three sets of vaccines, fully wormed (4x), microchipped, altered and with a genetic Health Guarantee and Sales Agreement that protects you and your kitten.**